Mark Bailey

 What are you working hours?

-Generally I work Monday - Friday 9 - 7pm but this does sometimes vary slightly.
+Generally I work online on Mondays and Tuesdays and in-person Wednesday, Thursday and Fridays 9 - 7pm but this does sometimes vary slightly.

 How long would it be before you can see me?